ysndr/MSc-Thesis/chapter/methodology.md

 Each branch of a node represents a sub-scope of its parent, i.e., new declarations made in one branch are not visible in the other.

 When eliminating the tree structure, scopes have to be maintained.
-This is to provide LSP capabilities such as auto-completion [@sec:auto-completion] of identifiers and list symbol names [@sec:document-symbols], which require the item's scope as context.
+This is to provide LSP capabilities such as auto-completion [@sec:code-completion] of identifiers and list symbol names [@sec:document-symbols], which require the item's scope as context.
 Since the bare linear data structure cannot be used to deduce a scope, related metadata has to be tracked separately.
 The language server maintains a register for identifiers defined in every scope.
 This register allows NLS to resolve possible completion targets as detailed in [@sec:resolving-by-scope].